derekpk/DocxSearchAndTag/README.md

 Dox4j is used to read the docx file and provide the file contents paragraph by paragraph.

-Example of one search within a sequence file:
+Example of search within a sequence file:

 	<p:sequence p:name="EXAMPLE" p:id="AnExample" p:action="CONTINUOUS">
 		<p:piece p:recurrence="SINGLE">